matinict/Magento2x-Ubuntu-Nginx/PHP7x.md

             systemctl restart php7.0-fpm
             systemctl restart php7.2-fpm
 Test Both Websites

 Both websites are now installed and configured run with multiple versions of PHP.

 Now, open your web browser and type the URL http://site1.example.com.
 You will get the following page that indicates that your Website1 is running with PHP 7.0.
 Next, open your web browser and type the URL http://site2.example.com.
 You will get the following page that indicates that your Website2 is running with PHP 7.2.

+# Switch between Multiple PHP

+      sudo update-alternatives --config php

+After run above command select the PHP version that you need to use.Press to keep the current choice[*], or type selection number: For example 2
+After switching below command used to restart the PHP and Nginx server.

+      sudo service nginx restart
+      sudo service php7.1-fpm or php7.2-fpm  restart